 The David L. and Jane Stitt Library serves the information needs of the Seminary's students and professors.
-The onsite collection currently consists of approximately 150,000 volumes.
-Students and faculty have access to a variety of online research tools, including the ATLA Religion Database with ATLA serials and Oxford Biblical Studies Online, as well as numerous online reference works and an e-book collection of over 170,000 titles.
-Taken together, these tools provide immediate access to an abundance of crossdiscipline resources through Sophi Search, our fully integrated discovery service.
+The onsite collection currently consists of approximately 140,000 volumes.
+Students and faculty have access to a variety of online research tools, including the ATLA Religion Database with ATLA serials and Oxford Biblical Studies Online, as well as numerous online reference works and an e-book collection of over 250,000 titles.
+Taken together, these tools provide immediate access to an abundance of cross-discipline resources through Sophi Search, our fully integrated discovery service.
+To support academic programs, the library collects materials in English and Spanish.

-The online library catalog (voyager.austinseminary.edu) contains bibliographic information for the entire Stitt collection and the holdings of the Booher Library at the Seminary of the Southwest (SSW), located only a few blocks from our campus.
+The online library catalog contains bibliographic information for the entire Stitt collection and the holdings of the Booher Library at the Seminary of the Southwest (SSW), located only a few blocks from our campus.
 Students at the Seminary have borrowing privileges at SSW as well as at The University of Texas at Austin's main research library.
-If needed materials cannot be located in the Austin area, the library staff will request items on interlibrary loan through a national network of over a thousand participating institutions.
+If needed materials cannot be located in the Austin area, the library staff will request items on interlibrary loan.